CDCgov/template/README.md

 # Place holder for Repository Name
-This repository was created for use by CDC programs to collaborate on public health surveillance related projects in support of the CDC Surveillance Strategy.
-Github is not hosted by the CDC, but is used by CDC and its partners to share information and collaborate on software.
+This repository was created for use by CDC programs to collaborate on public health related projects in support of the [CDC mission](https://www.cdc.gov/about/organization/mission.htm).
+Github is not hosted by the CDC, but is a third party website used by CDC and its partners to share information and collaborate on software.

-## ----- Start of respository specific READ ME -----
+## ----- Start of respository specific README -----
 ### This repository specific READ ME instructions go here

 Replace everything within this section demarcated with “-----“ with material appropriate to your repo that is useful to your developers and users like installation steps, user guide etc.
-## ----- End of respository specific READ ME -----
+## ----- End of respository specific README -----

 ## Public Domain
 This repository constitutes a work of the United States Government and is not